Aliases for SLC38A1 Gene

-SLC38A1 (Solute Carrier Family 38, Member 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
+SLC38A1 (Solute Carrier Family 38 Member 1) is a Protein Coding gene.
+Diseases associated with SLC38A1 include Klatskin's Tumor.
+Among its related pathways are Circadian entrainment and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include neutral amino acid transmembrane transporter activity and sodium:amino acid symporter activity.
-An important paralog of this gene is SLC38A10.
+An important paralog of this gene is SLC38A2.

 UniProtKB/Swiss-Prot for SLC38A1 Gene